johnh865/americans4representation/src/site/resources.md

 * [Vote Matrix](http://www.votematrix.com/) - Interesting for-profit website that also tries to help you construct your ideal ballot.

-* [CrowdPAC](https://www.crowdpac.com/) - A left-leaning website that tries to outsource political campaigns.
+* [CrowdPAC](https://www.crowdpac.com/) - A left-leaning website that tries to crowd-source political campaigns.